Jantar Mantar, New Delhi

-The primary purpose of the observatory was to compile astronomical tables, and to predict the times and movements of the sun, moon and planets.
+The primary purpose of the observatory was to compile astronomical tables, and to predict the times and movements of the Sun, Moon and planets.
 Some of these purposes nowadays would be classified as astronomy.

 Completed in 1724, the Delhi Jantar Mantar had decayed considerably by 1857 uprising.
 The Ram Yantra, the Samrat Yantra, the Jai Prakash Yantra and the Misra Yantra are the distinct instruments of Jantar Mantar.
-The most famous of these structure, the Jaipur, had also deteriorated by the end of the nineteenth century until in 1901 Maharaja Ram Singh set out to restore the instrument.
+The most famous of these structures, the Jaipur, had also deteriorated by the end of the nineteenth century until in 1901 when Maharaja Ram Singh set out to restore the instrument.

 History

-Jantar Mantar located in New Delhi is built by Maharaja Jai Singh II of Jaipur in the year 1724.
-The maharaja built five observatories during his ruling time in the 18th century.
-Among these five the one in Delhi is the first to be built.
+Jantar Mantar is located in New Delhi and built by Maharaja Jai Singh II of Jaipur in the year 1724.
+The maharaja built five observatories during his rule in the 18th century.
+Among these five, the one in Delhi was the first to be built.
 The other four observatories are located in Ujjain, Mathura, Varanasi, and Jaipur.

-The objective behind the construction of these observatories was to assemble astronomical data and to accurately predict the movement of the planets, moon, sun, etc. in the solar system.
-It was one of its kind at the time it was built.
-By the year 1867, when India was under the British Raj, the observatory had underwent considerable decay.
+The objective behind the construction of these observatories was to assemble astronomical data and to accurately predict the movement of the planets, Moon, Sun, etc. in the Solar System.
+It was a one of a kind in its time when it was built.
+By the year 1867, when India was under the British Raj, the observatory had undergone considerable decay.